zerocore-ai/did-wk/README.md

 Deactivation has different implications depending on whether the DID functions in 'key mode' or has a resolvable URL.

-- **No URL Segment (did:key mode):** Deactivation is implied by the loss or revocation of the private key associated with the DID.
+- **No Locator Component (did:key mode):** Deactivation is implied by the loss or revocation of the private key associated with the DID.
 There is no hosted DID document to modify in this scenario.

-- **URL Segment Present:**
+- **Locator Component Present:**

   - **Option 1: Removal** Delete the DID document from the hosted location.
 Resolution will fail.
   - **Option 2: Revocation Metadata** Add a 'revoked' status or similar mechanism within the DID document itself, update the `proof` with a new signature, and upload the modified document.